discordjs/guide/guide/oauth2/README.md

 </html>
 ```

 You can start your server with `node index.js`.
-Once you start it, try connecting to http://localhost:53134 and you should see "Hoi!".
+Once you start it, try connecting to http://localhost:53134, and you should see "Hoi!".

 ### Getting an OAuth2 url

 Now that you have your web server up and running, it's time to get some information from Discord.
-Head over to [your Discord applications](https://discord.com/developers/applications/) and click "Create an application", where you'll be greeted with the following page:
+Head over to [your Discord applications](https://discord.com/developers/applications/) and click "Create an application", where the following page will greet you:

 ![Create an application page](~@/images/1ch98sm.png)